 This deconstructed pumpkin and beef salad has Middle Eastern and North African flavours woven through but you could easily transform it into Mediterranean or Asian inspired version.
 It’s all about the spices, herbs and condiments you use.

-This recipe is great for those doing my 9-week HBF program or Whole30.
+This recipe is great for those doing my paleo programs or Whole30.
 It’s easy to prepare ahead of time as well: you can roast the pumpkin and cook the beef on the weekend and serve it a couple of days later.

 - Dukkah is a Middle Eastern seed and spice mixture.
 You can often see it served with bread and olive oil, sprinkled on eggs or used as a rub.
 You can pick it up from most supermarkets or make your own.
 There are many versions, here is one recipe that I like.
 You can use lamb cutlets or other meat instead of beef.

 - If you don’t have dukkah spice mix, simply combine together a teaspoon each of cumin powder, sesame seeds, coriander seed powder, plus a pinch of sea salt and pepper.